Pregnancy loss for dads and partners is real and yet it’s hardly acknowledged.

 Here I share my family’s loss and another family’s story of birth after loss with powerful photos by award-winning photographer Leilani Rogers.

-Nearly 5 years ago, I had a miscarriage.
-Still, it doesn’t feel as though any time has passed at all, as I can go back to that moment in my life instantaneously…
+I had a miscarriage many years ago and yet I can go back to that moment in my life instantaneously…

 While I screamed, he sat there in shock….tripping over his words, terrified he’d say the wrong thing while searching for the right words to say.